allanmboyd/spidertest/README.md

 TODO
 ----

+- Allow multiple sets of request headers to be specifed for a given topic,
+- Try to include the URL from which a failing test is called from - referer maybe?
 - Support multiple start urls
+- Allow path variables in topic names
 - Allow spidering to be restricted from test definitions
 - Expose more options
+- Allow request parameters to be specified in test definitions
+- Include the cookies header when matching requests to tests and a cookie is specified in the test definition
 - Allow tests to be selected based on response header values
 - Better support JSON and XML responses (e.g. like finding URLs in these docs and using them)
 - Maybe support other kinds of HTTP request (other than GET)
+- Fix cross domain spidering - currently it isn't possible because the host routes are always based on start url
+- Describe how to use the API in this README
+- Update ConsoleReporter to allow an option to be specified to only display failing tests
+- Probably should make request header specifications case insensitive
+- Cookies specified in requestHeaders tests are not executed
+- Cookies are re-used by spider across different requests - this might be fine sometimes but not necessarily always

 Test Definition
 ---------------